-Interest expense with respect to the senior notes was approximately \$3,228 for the year ended December 31, 2013 and included amortization of debt issuance costs of approximately \$159.
+Interest expense with respect to the senior notes was approximately \$3,403 and \$3,228, respectively, for the years ended December 31, 2014 and 2013 and included amortization of debt issuance costs of approximately \$182 and \$159, respectively.
 The effective interest rate, taking into account the stated interest expense and amortization of debt issuance costs, approximates 8.7%.